Ajaypal91/Graph_Coloring_Algorithms_Implementation/README.md

 The problem of minimization and maximization of colors, both are tackled using the algorithms defined below

 <h3> Algorithms used </h3>
-The following Algorithms are used in the implementation:
+The following Algorithms are used in the implementation: </br>
-1) Greedy Algorithm with and without randomness
+1) Greedy Algorithm with and without randomness</br>
-2) Wigderson's Algorithm using BFS and DFS
+2) Wigderson's Algorithm using BFS and DFS</br>
 More algorithms on implementation will be updated

 <h3> How to work around </h3>